 Yes, it is quite common to experience some degree of discomfort or pain after a root canal.

 Although the infected pulp is removed, such an invasive act can cause trauma to the injured area, causing pain.
-Technically speaking, this pain is due to tissue inflammation, a natural reaction to any form of surgical intervention.
-On the bright side, this post-procedure discomfort is temporary and should subside as the healing process takes place.

 The duration of root canal pain varies among individuals.
 It depends largely on the complexity of the procedure and the individual’s overall health.